natgo/wt-wiki-scraper/wikitext-transpiled/ground/Archer.md

 {{Specs-Tank-Armour}}
 <!-- ''Describe armour protection.
 Note the most well protected and key weak areas.
 Appreciate the layout of modules as well as the number and location of crew members.
 Is the level of armour protection sufficient, is the placement of modules helpful for survival in combat?
 If necessary use a visual template to indicate the most secure and weak zones of the armour.'' -->

+The Archer's armour will not protect against close range fire, and the gun shield is especially vulnerable to fire from heavy machine guns and autocannons.
+When in a firing position, the engine block can work as extra protection.
+Generally speaking, don't expect to survive prolonged exchanges with enemy tanks.

+When facing the Archer's gun, consider firing onto the right side of the gun shield, as that will eliminate the gunner and prevent the Archer from firing back.
+Avoid firing directly on the front of the vehicle, as you are unlikely to kill the crew in an efficient amount of time.
+Instead get shots on the side or concentrate fire on the gun compartment.

 '''Armour type:'''

 * Rolled homogeneous armour